 Despite ongoing efforts to reduce health disparities in the United States, racial and ethnic disparities in both health and health care persist.
 Even when income, health insurance and access to care are accounted for, disparities remain.
 Low performance on a range of health indicators—such as infant mortality, life expectancy, prevalence of chronic disease, and insurance coverage—reveal differences between racial and ethnic minority populations and their white counterparts.
 For example:

-Infants born to black women are 1.5 to 3 times more likely to die than those born to women of other races/ethnicities and American Indian and Alaska Native infants die from SIDS at nearly 2.5 times the rate of white infants.
+- Infants born to black women are approximately twice more likely to die than those born to white women, and American Indian and Alaska Native infants die from SIDS at nearly two times the rate of white infants.

-Cancer is the second leading cause of death for most racial and ethnic minorities.
-African American men are more than twice as likely to die from prostate cancer than whites and Hispanic women are more than 1.5 times as likely to be diagnosed with cervical cancer.
+- Cancer is a leading cause of death for most racial and ethnic minorities.
+African American men are more than twice as likely to die from prostate cancer than white men, and Hispanic women are nearly 1.5 times as likely to be diagnosed with cervical cancer compared to white women.

-African Americans, American Indians and Alaska Natives are twice as likely to have diabetes as white individuals; diabetes rates among Hispanics are 1.5 times higher than those for whites.
+- African Americans, American Indians and Alaska Natives are approximately twice as likely to have diabetes as white individuals; diabetes rates among Hispanics are more than 1.5 times higher than those for whites.

 Health disparities are getting the attention of legislatures across the country.
 State policymakers are asking important questions: How are disparities in health eliminated?
 What is the role of state lawmakers in reducing disparities?
 How does my state compare to other states?
 What strategies decrease disparities in a cost effective way?
 Policymakers are responding to these questions with different kinds of legislation.